gschorcht/spi-ch341-usb/README.md

 /dev/spidev0.2
 ```

-These devices can be used with normal I/O operations like open, read, write and close to communicate with one of the slaves connected to the SPI.
+These devices can be used with normal I/O operations like open, ioctl and close to communicate with one of the slaves connected to the SPI.

 ## Installation